Background Check in Germany: What Employers Need to Know in 2026

 Screening against sanctions lists (EU, UN, OFAC)

-Adverse media screening (negative media reports with a professional context)
+Adverse media screening (negative media coverage with professional relevance)

 What is not allowed?

-Scrutinizing private social media profiles without legitimate interest
+Reviewing private social media profiles without a legitimate interest

-Requesting health data or religious affiliation (Art.
-9 GDPR, specially protected)
+Requesting health data or religious affiliation (Article 9 GDPR, specially protected)

 Criminal record certificate outside legally required roles (Section 30a BZRG)